vaniamachado/my-data-analyst-portfolio/README.md

 ## 📊 Projects

-### 🐍 1️⃣ Product Sales Analysis — Pens & Printers
+### 🐍 1️⃣ Product Sales Analysis, Pens & Printers — Python Project
 - **Tools:** Python (Pandas, Matplotlib, Seaborn)
 - **Description:**
   An in-depth analysis of sales data for a new office stationery product line — pens and printers — to evaluate the impact of different sales methods (**Email, Call, and Email + Call**) on revenue.